BrowserBox/BrowserBox/README.md

 The main advantages of BrowserGap over any of these are:

-- Free (for non-commercial or governmental use) and open-source.
+- Free (for non-commercial or governmental use when self-hosted) and open-source.
+You can pay for install, or maintenance, or a managed cloud service (bring your own cloud, also OK!).
-- Fully clientless
+- Fully clientless (runs in your browser, nothing to download, but also available as download if you want to run locally easily).
+- Not hiding anything.
+You can use the software now, and see how it works.
+No need for us to grant you lengthy demos to evaluate.
+You can try it yourself whenever you like.

 ## Can I use this for Use Case Y, or Domain Z?